Monday, 24 February 2025

 Apple is enhancing its AI capabilities by using M2 Ultra chips in cloud servers for complex tasks, with plans to shift to the M4 chip.

-In an ambitious move, Apple is gearing up to harness the potential of generative by employing its powerful M2 Ultra chips in cloud servers.
+In an ambitious move, Apple is gearing up to harness the potential of generative AI by employing its powerful M2 Ultra chips in cloud servers.
 This strategic deployment is expected to handle more complex AI tasks before the technology transitions to the advanced M4 chips.

 Apple’s dual approach to AI processing